The following options are included in each of the five Big Data dialogs.

 Analytic Solver Data Science can process data from Hadoop Distributed File System (HDFS), local file systems that are visible to Spark cluster and Amazon S3.
 Performance is best with HDFS, and it is recommended that you load data from a local file system or Amazon S3 into HDFS.
 If the local file system is used, the data must be accessible at the same path on all Spark workers, either via a network path, or because it was copied to the same location on all workers.

 At present, Analytic Solver Data Science can process data in Apache Parquet and CSV (delimited text) formats.
 Performance is far better with Parquet, which stores data in a compressed, columnar representation; it is highly recommended that you convert CSV data to Parquet before you seek to sample or summarize the data.

 If this option is selected, data records in the resulting sample will carry the correct ordinal IDs that correspond to the original data records, so that records can be matched.
 Note: Selecting this option may significantly increase running time so it should be applied only when necessary.

-Sample with Replacement
+Sample with replacement

 When selected, records in the dataset may be chosen for inclusion in the sample multiple times.

-If an integer value appears for Random seed, Analytic Solver Data Mining will use this value to set the feature selection random number seed.
+If an integer value appears for Random seed, Analytic Solver Data Science will use this value to set the feature selection random number seed.
 Setting the random number seed to a nonzero value ensures that the same sequence of random numbers is used each time the dataset is chosen for sampling.
 The default value is “12345”.
 If left blank, the random number generator is initialized from the system clock, so the random sample would be represented by different records from run to run.
 If you need the results from successive samples to be strictly comparable, you should set the seed.
 To do this, type the desired number you want into the box.
-This option accepts both positive integers with up to 7 digits.
+This option accepts positive integers with up to 7 digits.

 Desired Sample Size